cilwerner/ms-identity-docs-code-dotnet/5-advanced/background-console-worker-app-webapi/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `WebAPI\appsettings.json` file.
-1. Find the key `Domain` and replace the existing value with your Azure AD tenant name.
+1. Find the key `Domain` and replace the existing value with your Microsoft Entra tenant name.
-1. Find the key `TenantId` and replace the existing value with your Azure AD tenant ID.
+1. Find the key `TenantId` and replace the existing value with your Microsoft Entra tenant ID.
 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `WebApi-SharedTokenCache` app copied from the Azure portal.
 1. Find the key `ClientSecret` and replace the existing value with the key you saved during the creation of `WebApi-SharedTokenCache` copied from the Azure portal.

 #### Register the client app (ProfileSPA-SharedTokenCache)

-1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure Active Directory** service.
+1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Microsoft Entra ID** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
     1. In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `ProfileSPA-SharedTokenCache`.